Berris provides an affordable alternative for divorcing or separating couples wanting to resolve issues such as:

 What is Mediation?

 The activity of Mediation has existed for many centuries and has occurred all over the world in many different formats.
 In the UK, mediation is an official process embedded into the legal system; and is defined as a non-adversarial procedure in which neutral, specially trained professionals assist parties in reaching a settlement of a dispute.
-All parties take part in the process of their own free will and often under the terms of a confidentiality agreement.
-Nothing binds them to the process unless they wish to be bound and any admissions, concessions or offers are without prejudice and non-binding to the point of formalised agreement.
-In the event that the parties do make agreements, they may be formalised in writing in a manner that is acceptable to all parties in order to become binding and therefore legally enforceable, if so desired.

 The aims of the mediatory discussions are to arrive at a mutually acceptable agreement in relation to the objectives.
 The parties are encouraged to consult with their advisers before and during the mediation before finalizing an agreement.
 The mediator at no time acts as a legal or personal advisor to any of the parties and is present to control the process and not the content.